 Although the main survey period is now over, the Ohio Odonata Society is still accepting photo observation records via iNaturalist.
 So if you find any cool dragonflies and damselflies in 2020 and beyond, consider submitting them to contribute to our knowledge!

 The iNaturalist project can be found here: https://www.inaturalist.org/projects/ohio-dragonfly-survey-ohio-odonata-survey

 If you are interested in meeting up with excited naturalists, check out our upcoming events post.

 What are you interested in?

 Identification resources: https://u.osu.edu/ohioodonatasurvey/identification-resources/

 How to submit records to iNaturalist: https://u.osu.edu/ohioodonatasurvey/photo-submissions-inaturalist/visual-guide-to-photo-submissions/

-The Ohio Odonata Society is working with the Ohio Division of Wildlife to update the original survey that ran from 1991 – 2001.
-The new survey will run from 2017 through 2019 and culminate in a lay-person book on Ohio Dragonflies and Damselflies.
+The Ohio Odonata Society collaborated with the Ohio Division of Wildlife to update the original Ohio Odonata Survey that ran from 1991 – 2001.
+The newest survey ran from 2017 through 2019.

 Goals for the second survey of Ohio dragonflies and damselflies include: